uktrade/platform-tools/README.md

 4. A _release PR_ will automatically be created when changes are merged to main
    - The _release PR_ is updated with next version number and release notes based on the commits since the last release
 5. Merge the _release PR_ to create a draft GitHub release
-6. Ensure the release notes contain an upgrade path for breaking changes
+6. Ensure the release notes contain an upgrade path for any breaking changes
 7. Publish the GitHub release
-8. Check PyPI for new published version
+8. Check PyPI for the new published version